EmmyVoita/EmmyVoita/README.md

 ##

-aspiring self-taught technical artist and game developer
+Aspiring self-taught technical artist and game developer.

 See the following for portfolio: https://padlet.com/sweetpotatoelove/portfolio-padlet-cicp6bqhnfroqlcb